 Manage > Sites > Select site > Sign In Points and click

 Add new will pop up a new window with a few different options.
 First, you need to add a name for your Sign In Point, this will appear just below the QR code on the automatically generated Sign In Point poster.
 Next, select the group that the visitor will sign into when they scan the Sign In Point.
-Each Sign In Point relates to one group so if you’re trying to collect data on multiple groups then you will need to generate one point for each.
+You can add multiple groups to a Sign In Point allowing the visitor to select which group they're signing in to.
 Finally, you need to add a Message, this can be some additional information on how to use Sign In Points or on what to do after you’ve signed in.

 Sign In App gives you control over how long visitor data is retained.
 By default this is set to Indefinitely, but you can change this from the online management portal.
 Go to